Understanding Hormone Replacement Therapy

 Hormones of many types are produced by our bodies.
 These hormones perform a wide array of jobs from affecting mood and controlling the fight or flight response, to spurring our growth and development and affecting our sexual and reproductive cycles.
 According to Freedom Healthcare, a hormone can be described as a messenger sent out by our brain to another part of the body to perform a certain way.

 As we age the brain produces different levels of certain hormones, causing certain symptoms.
-The most notable of these symptoms are characterized by low Testosterone in men and Menopause in women.
-This gives rise to the bioidentical hormone.
-This hormone is produced in a lab, unlike our natural hormones.
-However it is designed just like a natural hormone chemically, with the purpose of behaving in the body just the way the natural hormone was intended to.
+The most notable symptom caused by hormones deficiencies in older age is erectile dysfunction, which is caused by decreased levels of testosterone in older men.
+In order to rectify this deficiency, it’s common for men to visit an ED Clinic North Plano (or another elsewhere more relevant) in order to receive testosterone replacement therapy, which can increase the levels of the hormone found in the body.
+The testosterone supplied is designed just like a natural hormone chemically, with the purpose of behaving in the body just the way the natural hormone was intended to.

 Therapy